Tart-Cake/Tart-Cake/README.md

 ### Hi there 👋
 Hello!
 My name is **Mohamed AlJubaily**, I'm an undergraduate computer science student.

-I'm looking to taste every branch I'm curious about in the world of computer science ⭐✨
+I'm looking to learn about every branch I'm curious about in the world of computer science ⭐✨

 - 🔭 I’m currently looking for my interest in computer science
 - 🌱 I’m currently learning coding